SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_tabular.md

 build_lookups(X: numpy.ndarray) -> List[Dict]
 ```

-An encoding of the feature IDs is created by assigning each bin of a discretized numerical variable and each

-categorical variable a unique index.
-For a dataset containing, e.g., a numerical variable with 5 bins and
-3 categorical variables, indices 0 - 4 represent bins of the numerical variable whereas indices 5, 6, 7
-represent the encoded indices of the categorical variables (but see note for caviats).
-The encoding is
-necessary so that the different ranges of the numerical variable can be sampled during result construction.
-Note that the encoded indices represent the predicates used during the anchor construction process (i.e., and
-anchor is a collection of encoded indices.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `X` | `numpy.ndarray` |  | Instance to be explained. |